¿Es normal perder cabello todos los días y cuándo hay que preocuparse?

 • Nutritional deficiencies: Lack of iron, vitamin D, biotin, or protein

-• Stress and trauma: Physical or emotional stress can shock the system
+• Stress and trauma: Physical or emotional stress can cause shock to the hair cycle

-• Medical conditions: PCOS, autoimmune diseases, scalp infections
+• Medical conditions: PCOS, autoimmune diseases, and scalp infections

-• Hairstyling practices: Tight hairstyles, frequent bleaching, and heat styling
+• Hairstyling practices: Tight hairstyles, frequent bleaching, or heat styling

 How Can You Track Your Hair Loss?

-• How much hair you shed daily or weekly
+• The number of hairs you shed daily or weekly

 • Any changes in your health, diet, or stress levels